-The most important command for contributors to know how to run is cargo run -bin pyoxidizer.
+The most important command for contributors to know how to run is cargo run --bin pyoxidizer.
 This will compile the pyoxidizer executable program and run it.
-Use it like cargo run -bin pyoxidizer -init ~/tmp/myapp to run pyoxidizer init ~/tmp/myapp for example.
+Use it like cargo run --bin pyoxidizer -- init ~/tmp/myapp to run pyoxidizer init ~/tmp/myapp for example.

-The Cargo .toml in the root of the repository defines a Cargo workspace containing many crates.
+The Cargo.toml in the root of the repository defines a Cargo workspace containing many crates.
+If you attempt to cargo build or cargo test, you will likely get errors, as different crates have different, conflicting build requirements.
+The oxidized-importer crate is particularly troublesome.